engintron/engintron/README.md

 ### FAQ

+Q. **How popular is Engintron?**
+A. Version 1.5 (and newer releases) which was made available in the early days of February 2016 is by far our most popular release to date.
+It was installed on more than 300 servers in the first 2 days alone and at the time of writing (July 20th, 2016) it ***has been deployed into more than 5000 servers in over 100 countries worldwide***!
+You could say that Engintron is probably the most popular cPanel plugin of its kind.
+For v1.0 we do not really have metrics but we estimate it's below 1000 deployments.
+However v1.0 had very limited application as it was primarily targeted for websites with no user-generated content (e.g. media/news portals or high traffic blogs).
+Engintron v1.5 builds upon the knowledge gathered from v1.0 but it has been completely written from the ground up to support any type of website (even those with user generated content like forums, e-shops etc.) and also be easier to use, with little to no configuration after installation.

 Q. **How do I get started?**
 A. Installation is pretty straightforward as you may have read above already.
 There is however extensive documentation available in the wiki: https://github.com/engintron/engintron/wiki - we even include general optimization guides for your cPanel server!